gardener/landscaper/docs/installation/install-landscaper-controller.md

     landscaper:
       cache: {} # Landscaper caches pulled OCI artefacts on disk and optionally in-memory
     #     useInMemoryOverly: false
+      truststore:  # can be used to add certificates to the trust store of the landscaper
+        secrets: {} # contains certificates (optionally in a single or multiple secrets)
       registryConfig:
         allowPlainHttpRegistries: false
         secrets: # contains optional oci secrets